TheTaiMan/Void-Voyager/README.md

 # Domain model and flow diagrams
 * You can find my domain model in `domain.md`.
 * You can find my flow diagrams in `flows.md`.
+* You can find my ui assessment in `ui-assessment.md`.